AugieNY/data_on_fire/README.md

 ![This is an image](Resources/ML1.png)

 Overall accuracy is not good for this model,  a better approach will be selected with a more robust model where the influence of the imbalanced data has less effect on the results.

+Technologies used for Machine Learning: Python (libraries: pandas, sklearn, imblearn).